simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-08-14
+<br />**Date image released:**  2024-08-15
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Clear Skies
-Chantal Anders

-<br />**Title of the image:**  Meteors and Aurora over Germany
+<br />**Title of the image:**  Late Night Vallentuna
-<br />**Description for the image:**  This was an unusual night.
-For one thing, the night sky of August 11 and 12, earlier this week, occurred near the peak of the annual Perseid Meteor Shower.
-Therefore, meteors streaked across the dark night as small bits cast off from Comet Swift-Tuttle came crashing into the Earth's atmosphere.
-Even more unusually, for central Germany at least, the night sky glowed purple.
-The red-blue hue was due to aurora caused by an explosion of particles from the Sun a few days before.
-This auroral storm was so intense that it was seen as far south as Texas and Italy, in Earth's northern hemisphere.
-The featured image composite was built from 7 exposures taken over 26 minutes from Ense, Germany.
-The Perseids occur predictably every August, but auroras visible this far south are more unusual and less predictable.
+<br />**Description for the image:**  Bright Mars and even brighter Jupiter are in close conjunction just above the pine trees in this post-midnight skyscape from Vallentuna, Sweden.
+Taken on August 12 during a geomagnetic storm, the snapshot records the glow of aurora borealis or northern lights, beaming from the left side of the frame.
+Of course on that date Perseid meteors rained through planet Earth's skies, grains of dust from the shower's parent, periodic comet Swift-Tuttle.
+The meteor streak at the upper right is a Perseid plowing through the atmosphere at about 60 kilometers per second.
+Also well-known in in Earth's night sky, the bright Pleides star cluster shines below the Perseid meteor streak.
+In Greek myth, the Pleiades were seven daughters of the astronomical titan Atlas and sea-nymph Pleione.
+The Pleiades and their parents' names are given to the cluster's nine brightest stars.
 Gallery: Perseid Meteor Shower 2024 and Aurorae
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/AuroraPerseids_Anders_4855.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/PerseidM45Aurora_Heden.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).